35% increase in matches that resulted in a meeting

 Reducing anxiety and uncertainty had a greater impact on engagement than any algorithmic optimization alone.

 Users often cling to "bloated" features simply because they are familiar.
-Change is easier to sell to our clients (the program admins) when the "New" is demonstrably more effective than the "Old."
+Change is easier to sell to when the "New" is demonstrably more effective than the "Old."